PerezHz/TaylorIntegration.jl/docs/src/root_finding.md

 nothing # hide
 ```

-We generate `nconds` random initial conditions and integrate the equations of
+We generate `nconds` random initial conditions in a small neighborhood around
+`x0` and integrate the equations of
 motion from `t0=0` to `tmax=135`, using a polynomial of order 25 and absolute
 tolerance `1e-25`:
 ```@example poincare